-I’m not sure why tomatillos aren’t as popular as tomatoes.
-They’re as easy to grow as tomatoes, and they’re even covered with a natural, papery husk to prevent bruising or the need to even rinse dirt off.
-Yet tomatillos haven’t been integrated into cuisines outside of Latin America.
-Nope, I can’t think of one example — too bad.
-Because my favorite advantage about tomatillos versus tomatoes is their intense tanginess, and thick, jammy consistency when cooked.
+I’m not sure why tomatillos aren’t as popular as tomatoes around the world.
+They’re as easy to grow as tomatoes, and they’re even covered with a natural, papery husk to protect from bruising or the need to even rinse dirt off.
+Yet tomatillos don’t appear to be as well integrated into cuisines outside of Latin America, which is too bad, because I love their intense tanginess, and thick, jammy consistency when cooked.
 So I’m using them as a base for a fresh bean and sweet corn succotash.

 And how refreshing it was with this addition.
 I just love cooking in late summer to early fall, because there’s so many varieties of produce that are fresh and crisp — including beans.
 I grabbed some literally just-shelled cannellini beans that were still sticky from the residue inside the pods from the Union Square Greenmarket last week.
 I think some cranberry (or red kidney?) beans got mixed in with the lot, as some were vibrant magenta instead of ivory to pale green.
 Very fresh beans need very little time to cook, and don’t crack or fall apart, skins slipping off, like dried and reconstituted ones do.
 I encourage you to go find some now!